EBCDIC code pages and mappings files

 }

-This file defines that files located in data sets containing the string .SAMPLE.COB in their fully qualified name such as USER1.SAMPLE.COBOL would be transferred as text assuming an IBM-273 EBCDIC code page (Austria/Germany) on MVS.
-Hence, downloading a data set member with an RSE CLI plug-in command or Zowe Explorer using an RSE profile would therefore convert the content by RSE API from IBM-273 EBCDIC to a UTF-8 file, as that is the format Z Open Editor requires files to be in.
-Uploading such a file would convert the UTF-8 back to IBM-273 EBCDIC.
-The extension property, which is currently only supported by the CLI, specifies that the downloaded data set member would be stored as a file with a .cbl file extension.
+This file defines that data sets containing the string .SAMPLE.COB in their fully qualified name, such as USER1.SAMPLE.COBOL, are transferred as text with the IBM-273 EBCDIC code page (Austria/Germany) on MVS.
+When you download a data set member with an RSE CLI plug-in command or Zowe Explorer using an RSE profile, RSE API converts the content from IBM-273 EBCDIC to UTF-8, the format required by Z Open Editor.
+Uploading such a file converts the UTF-8 back to IBM-273 EBCDIC.
+The extension property, currently supported only by the CLI, specifies that the downloaded data set member is stored as a file with a .cbl file extension.

-In addition to the default rule for **.SAMPLE.COB** data sets, you see a nested memberMappings subrule that provides a refinement: If the member name contains EIC as a substring then the file will not be converted from IBM-273, but treated as a binary instead.
-This allows you to use data sets with members of different types.
+In addition to the default rule for **.SAMPLE.COB** data sets, a nested memberMappings subrule provides a refinement: If the member name contains EIC as a substring, the file is not converted from IBM-273 but treated as binary instead.
+This enables data sets to contain members of different types.

-Furthermore, the example shows how members in data sets that contain PLI in their names would be converted using IBM-500 (Belgium/Canada/Switzerland) as well as that in all other cases the default conversion code page would be IBM-1047.
+The example shows how members in data sets with names containing PLI are converted using IBM-500 (Belgium/Canada/Switzerland).
+In all other cases, the default conversion code page is IBM-1047.

 Example ZAPP file